fortinet-solutions-cse/sdwan-advpn-reference/README.md

 Additionally, we provide a simple renderer written in Python, which you can use to render the templates without FortiManager.
-It will generate a set of plain-text files with FOS configuration for each device, which you can simply copy-paste to your FortiGate devices (or use the "Configuration Scripts"(https://docs.fortinet.com/document/fortigate/7.0.6/administration-guide/780930/configuration-scripts) feature).
+It will generate a set of plain-text files with FOS configuration for each device, which you can simply copy-paste to your FortiGate devices (or use the [Configuration Scripts](https://docs.fortinet.com/document/fortigate/7.0.6/administration-guide/780930/configuration-scripts) feature).
 This method is handy to build a quick and simple lab or to quickly validate the changes made to your Jinja templates.